 On February 17, 1902, 126 Beacon was acquired from the estate of Anna Jeffries by Horatio Appleton Lamb.
 He and his wife, Annie Lawrence (Rotch) Lamb, made it their home.
 They previously had lived at 86 Marlborough.
 They also maintained a home in Milton.

-Horatio Lamb was treasurer of Simmons College.
+Horatio Lamb was a former wholesale dry goods merchant.
+He served as treasurer of Simmons College.

 In April of 1912, Horatio Lamb applied for (and subsequently received) permission to remodel an existing “dwelling and stable” at the rear of the property into a “dwelling and automobile house.”
 The remodeling was designed by architects Kilham and Hopkins.